-This was one of the largest smallmouth bass I've ever seen and it was amazing to watch my wife fight it on her 6 weight fly rod.
+One of the largest smallmouth bass I've ever seen.
+It was amazing watching Rach fight it on a 6 weight fly rod.

 One of the joys of visiting the family in the summer is being a 30 second walk away from the water and our old 1964 Arkansas Traveler fishing boat at the dock.
 In a matter of minutes after deciding to go fishing you are on the water.
 One of the other simple joys is trolling with gear, something I don’t really do at home in the west.